Be an advocate for Physics! Earn a $300 Scholarship!

 - Motivate younger people to aspire to careers in science

-Make two virtual visits (approximately 1 hour each) as a Physics Ambassador to high school classrooms and earn a $300 scholarship.
+Make two visits (approximately 1 hour each) as a Physics Ambassador to high school classrooms and earn a $300 scholarship.
 During your visit you will give a presentation to high school Physics and Physical Sciences classes on possible careers paths available to students with Physics degrees and answer questions from the high school students.
 This will be great experience for you as a Physics major, whether you aspire to attend graduate school, work in business or industry or the health field, or become a teacher.